How to get from Langkawi to Kuala Lumpur

 These buses have two arrival points in Kuala Lumpur:

-- Hentian Duta Bus Terminal, 7 km northwest of the city centre
+- Hentian Duta Bus Station, 7 km northwest of the city centre

 - Kuala Lumpur Bus Terminal (TBS), 13 km south of the city centre.